How Much Horsepower Does A Turbo Add?

 To counter this, a twin-turbo system can be installed.
 This pairs two turbos, giving you a high and low rpm boost.
 There are several different ways the two can be set up.

-This guide will continue to focus primarily on single turbos.
+This guide will continue to concentrate primarily on single turbos.

 How Much Horsepower Does A Turbocharger Add?